iost-official/iost-docs/docs/4-running-iost-node/Configuration.md

     - "*"
 ```

-enable indicates whether to enable the RPC service.
+`enable` indicates whether to enable the RPC service.
-gatewayaddr is the listening address of JSON RPC.
+`gatewayaddr` is the listening address of JSON RPC.
-grpcaddr is the GRPC listening address.
+`grpcaddr` is the GRPC listening address.
-trytx indicates whether the transaction is pre-executed.
+`trytx` indicates whether the transaction is pre-executed.
-allowOrigins is a cross-domain setting.
+`allowOrigins` is the cross-domain setting.

 - log